telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_cartodb_sink.md

 | `/` | N/A | `<entityId>_<entityType>` |
 | `/<svcPath>` | `<svcPath>` | `<svcPath>_<entityId>_<entityType>` |

-Please observe the concatenation of entity ID and type is already given in the `notified_entities`/`grouped_entities` header values (depending on using or not the grouping rules) within the Flume event.
+Please observe the concatenation of entity ID and type is already given in the `notified_entities`/`grouped_entities` header values (depending on using or not the grouping rules, see the [Configuration](#section2.1) section for more details) within the Flume event.

 [Top](#top)